dbt-labs/dbt-utils/README.md

 }}

 with pageviews as (

     select *

     from {{ref('segment_web_page_views')}}
     where anonymous_id in (

         select distinct anonymous_id

         from {{ref('segment_web_page_views')}}
-        where __PERIOD_FILTER_WITH_LOOKBACK__  -- Replaced in the materialization code with a filter that includes an additional lookback interval added to the start of each period.
+        where __PERIOD_FILTER_WITH_LOOKBACK__  -- This will be replaced with a filter in the materialization code that includes the additional lookback interval.

     )

 ),

 ... sessionization logic continues ...